pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1283 Java Date

+Today I am studying the ```java.time``` API.I learned how to create instances using these objects and how to parse objects from the old Date API.
+I did the exercises using the TDD style, and I have decided to apply TDD to all my future code.
+The only exception is for scripts that I write in Python/Groovy where I do not write tests.

 ##### Day 1282 Ensures Things

 Today I have a bad moment, because I do a supposition about something.
 In computer science is a good idea to ensure that all the things work fine, really when you need to answer a question, please do not say I believe, first review and test the things next, when you ensure that the things work is a good moment to say yes.

 ##### Day 1281 Celebration Day